TALK TO SALES

 Personalized benefits

-Whether you're offering your first benefit or improving your existing compensation package, personalized employee benefits empower your employees to use their benefits the way they want to, rather than being forced into a one-size-fits-all model.
+Whether you're offering your first benefit or improving your existing compensation package, personalized employee benefits can help.
+They empower your employees to use their benefits the way they want to rather than forcing them into a one-size-fits-all model.

 HRAs allow you to reimburse your employees tax-free for qualifying medical expenses up to your set allowance caps.
-This gives you complete control over your health benefit while allowing employees to choose which medical expenses they want to get reimbursed.
+This gives you complete control over your health benefit while allowing employees to choose which medical expenses they want to get reimbursed, making them an excellent alternative to traditional group health insurance.

-Employee stipends are another excellent personalized benefit that allow you to reimburse employees for various expenses of your choice, including health, wellness, and remote work.
+Employee stipends are another excellent personalized benefit that allows you to give employees allowances for various expenses of your choice, including health, wellness, professional development, remote work, and transportation costs.

 Conclusion

-Offering benefits that are tailored to your employees' specific wants and needs is an essential part of recruiting and retaining top talent.
+Tailoring your benefits to your employees' specific needs is an essential part of recruiting and retaining top talent.
 Without a quality benefits package, your employees will inevitably leave for another organization that offers one.

-By putting together an employee benefits survey, you not only show your employees that you care about their opinions but that you're willing to take action to make sure that their needs are met.
+By putting together an employee benefits survey, you can gather honest feedback from your employees about your current and future offerings.
+This not only shows your employees that you care about their opinions but that you're willing to take action to make sure that their needs are met.

 If you're ready to expand your employee benefits, PeopleKeep can help!
-Our personalized benefits administration software allows organizations of all sizes to set up and manage their HRAs and employee stipends in minutes each month.
+Our HRA administration software allows small and midsize businesses to set up and manage their HRAs in minutes each month.